• Airlines and Aviation

 Medical standards and guidance are published by the CAA: CAA Medical Standards and Guidance

 Note 5: Obesity: Renewal/revalidation applicants with a BMI > 35 will need blood tests, cardiological review, and medical flight test if not already completed in accordance with the CAA guidance.
-6 monthly cardiological follow-up is then required.
 Our administrative fee is £144.00 including VAT, laboratory fee £60.00 including VAT, total £204.00 including VAT payable at the time of the medical, and in accordance with our fee for “Review report received/casework (per specialty) – simple” (see Fees page) for follow-up report review.
 It is recommended to attend with a BMI below 35.